MicrosoftDocs/cpp-docs/docs/windows/how-to-copy-resources.md

    > [!NOTE]
    > To avoid conflicts with symbol names or values in the existing file, Visual C++ may change the transferred resource's symbol value or symbol name and value when you copy it to the new file.

-### To change the language or condition of a resource while copying
+### Change the language or condition of a resource while copying

 While copying in a resource, you can change its language property or condition property, or both.